Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Methods

-We evaluated the object detection models - Faster RCNN, RetinaNet, and YOLOv8s - in the following settings: \begin{itemize} \item 5-fold cross-validation of the brightfield and smartphone microscope images using the training-validation dataset with expert annotations: 830X2 images for the two microscopes with reference and 1005X2 images with vegetable samples. \item Comparison of the detection models against non-expert humans in identifying the (oo)cysts of the two parasites in separate independent smartphone microscope test images (n=193). \item Comparison of time taken by non-experts vs. detection model to identify the (oo)cysts in the smartphone microscope test images. \end{itemize}
+We evaluated the object detection models - Faster RCNN, RetinaNet, YOLOv8s, and Deformable DETR - in the following settings: \begin{itemize} \item 5-fold cross-validation of the brightfield and smartphone microscope images using the training-validation dataset with expert annotations: $830 \times 2$ images for the two microscopes with reference and $1005 \times 2$ images with vegetable samples. \item Comparison of the detection models against non-expert humans in identifying the (oo)cysts of the two parasites in separate independent smartphone microscope test images ($n=193$). \item Comparison of time taken by non-experts vs. detection model to identify the (oo)cysts in the smartphone microscope test images. \end{itemize}

 To test whether the differences in the performance of the non-expert humans and the detection models in the independent test set are statistically significant, we use paired Wilcoxon signed-rank test \citep{woolson2007wilcoxon}.
 The details are provided in \autoref{sec:stat}.